gajus/eslint-plugin-jsdoc/doc-site/docs/getting-started/Configuration.md

 }
 ```

+No rules are enabled by default by adding the plugin in this way,
+but this is required if you have not added the plugin to `extends`,
+and wish to opt in to specific rules.

-Finally, enable all of the rules that you would like to use.
+You can then enable (or add overrides for) all of the rules that
+you would like to use.

 ```javascript
 {